About Langdon Court

 Their combined passion for world-class produce sustainably sourced from the surrounding countryside, fish and seafood from the local shores and small artisan businesses, will be reflected in the menus tailored to each individual house party or event.
 This personalisation continues with drinks and wines, as here there will be no set drinks lists but each party can have their own favourites sourced independently or with the Langdon team.
 Staying at Langdon Court is to enjoy a redefined concept in hospitality, one where the entire experience of the house and gardens takes centre stage.

 Jamie Rogers, consultant chef

-Directed by the culinary imagination of multi-award winning chef Jamie Rogers, Langdon Court’s dining experience will be a celebration of innovation, sustainability and seasonality, exceptional flavours and the superb local produce from both land and sea.
-Jamie is known as one of the UK’s most dynamic, talented and creative chefs, his nearby restaurant Twenty-Seven (in Kingsbridge) is an established and much in demand destination for foodies across Devon and further afield.
+Directed by the culinary imagination of multi-award-winning chef Jamie Rogers, Langdon Court’s dining experience will be a celebration of innovation, sustainability and seasonality.
+Exceptional flavours and superb local produce from both land and sea.
+Jamie is known as one of the UK’s most dynamic, talented and creative chefs, his nearby restaurant Twenty-Seven (in Kingsbridge) is an established and much-in-demand destination for foodies across Devon and further afield.

 A future legacy

 Whether in the original coat of arms or within the grounds, the pear has been a symbol of Langdon Court for centuries.
 Owners Donna and Robert’s introduction of a ‘Legacy Orchard’ is a regenerative replanting project that pays tribute to the pear tree.

 For every exclusive stay, wedding or bespoke event, a commemorative pear tree will be planted around the estate.
 There will be the endangered Plymouth Pear Tree along with a host of varieties chosen for their wildlife support and culinary inspiration.
 So when you come to Langdon Court you become part of its future.